 <regionBetweenCurves>

-component that renders a shaded region on a graph between a specified function and the -axis.
+component that renders a shaded region on a graph between two specified curves.

 Attributes and Properties